Horse Racing Carnival

-The Festival Of King Island (FOKI) is a celebration of folk, indie, blues & roots music held in the natural amphitheatre of Currie Harbour during the last weekend of January.
-With 3 days packed full of music, a 100m waterslide, raft race, pie-eating competition and other fun activities for the kids it is a family-friendly festival which brings together the islanders, ex-islanders, visitors and Australia’s best musicians in what has become a giant musical reunion.
+The Festival Of King Island (FOKI) is a celebration of folk, indie, blues & roots music held in the natural amphitheatre of Currie Harbour during the first weekend in February.
+With 2 days packed full of music, a 100m waterslide, raft race, pie-eating competition and other fun activities for the kids it is a family-friendly festival which brings together the islanders, ex-islanders, visitors and Australia’s best musicians in what has become a giant musical reunion.

 Long Table Festival

-A weekend of ‘Paddock to Plate’ experiences led by local and visiting chefs.
-The first Festival was held in 2009 with a small group of family and friends.
-We gathered the foods, cooked together and then shared a long lazy lunch to King Island premier food event showcasing our stellar produce in style.
-Our Festival offers activities not usually available to tourists, and is a rare opportunity to get a “behind the scenes” look at life on King Island.
-We hope you will join us and enjoy the wonderful friendship, hospitality and food King Island has to offer.
+Three days of unique experiences led by amazing local producers and visiting chefs.
+The Long Table Festival has evolved over 10 years from a small group of family and friends gathering, cooking and sharing food over a long lazy lunch to King Island premier food event showcasing our stellar produce in style.
+Our Festival offers a rare opportunity for visitors to get a “behind the scenes” insight into local life and hospitality.
+We hope you will join us and enjoy the wonderful friendships, and food King Island has to offer.

 King Island Show